espressif/esp-mdf/examples/function_demo/mupgrade/README.md

 * Check your PC can ping the ESP32 at its IP, and that the IP, AP and other configuration settings are correct in menuconfig.
 * Check if any firewall software is preventing incoming connections on the PC.
-* Check whether you can see the configured file (default hello-world.bin), by checking the output of following command:
+* Check whether you can get firmware (default hello-world.bin), by checking the output of following command:

  ```
  curl -v https：// <host-ip-address>：<host-port> / <firmware-image-filename>